 Giving back to your community is a great way to spend your summer, and organizing a community project will help you strengthen your leadership and organizational skills.
 Depending on your interests, you might want to start a community garden, design a mural, organize an art market, or start a local farmers market.
 Again, the possibilities here are endless!

-Publications are a great way to stand out on your college applications.
+Publications are an excellent way to stand out on your college applications.
 If you are interested in creative writing, submit your poems and short stories to literary magazines.
 If you’re interested in politics or journalism, approach your local newspaper with an opinion piece.
 Depending on the newspaper, they may even be interested in publishing a student column.

-Creative projects are a great way to impress colleges.
+Creative projects are a compelling way to impress colleges.
 Start a band and write music together.
 Find places to perform.
 Record your songs.

 Participating in a play demonstrates commitment, creativity, and discipline.
 It also fosters community and places value on teamwork and leadership abilities.
-Theater is also a great way to gain confidence and practice public speaking.
+Theater is also an effective way to gain confidence and practice public speaking.

 While it’s important to be productive during the summer, it’s equally important to have fun!
 Do your best to balance hanging out with friends and family with your other responsibilities.
 Summer is a great time to decompress and relax after a stressful school year.
 Take time to recuperate.